liblaber/pinnacle-bets-api-4.0.0-typescript-1.0.0/documentation/services/PlaceBetsService.md

 ## Bets_ParlayV2

-&nbsp;Make sure you handle properly the case of an unexpected error as per [How to handle error on placing a bet?](https://github.com/pinnacleapi/pinnacleapi-documentation/blob/master/FAQ.md#how-to-handle-unexpected-error-on-placing-a-bet)
+Make sure you handle properly the case of an unexpected error as per [How to handle error on placing a bet?](https://github.com/pinnacleapi/pinnacleapi-documentation/blob/master/FAQ.md#how-to-handle-unexpected-error-on-placing-a-bet)

 - HTTP Method: `POST`
 - Endpoint: `/v4/bets/parlay`